Alexczh1/Alexczh1.github.io/_pages/about.md

   - /about.html
 ---

 I am Ziheng Cheng, a first-year PhD student in Department of IEOR, UC Berkeley.
-Prior to that, I was an undergraduate in School of Mathematical Sciences, Peking University.
-My research interests span broadly in statistics, optimization and machine learning.
+Prior to that, I was an undergraduate in School of Mathematical Sciences, Peking University, supervised by [Cheng Zhang](https://zcrabbit.github.io/).
+I was also fortunate to work with [Kun Yuan](https://kunyuan827.github.io/), [Tengyu Ma](https://ai.stanford.edu/~tengyuma/).
+My research interests span broadly in statistics, optimization and machine learning, including multi-agent RL, language models and diffusion models, distributed optimization, sampling and variational inference.
 If you are interested in my research, please feel free to contact me.
 Here is my [CV](../assets/CV.pdf).

 News
 ======
+- **Sep, 2024** Our paper "Functional Gradient Flows for Constrained Sampling" accepted at NeurIPS 2024!
+- **Sep, 2024** A new paper "Convergence of Distributed Adaptive Optimization with Local Updates" on Arxiv!
 - **May, 2024** Glad to serve as a reviewer of NeurIPS 2024 for the first time!
 - **May, 2024** Our paper "The Limits and Potentials of Local SGD for Distributed Heterogeneous Learning with Intermittent Communication" accepted at COLT 2024!
 - **May, 2024** Our paper "Kernel Semi-Implicit Variational Inference", "Reflected Flow Matching" accepted at ICML 2024!
-- **April, 2024** Glad to be an incoming PhD student at [UC Berkely IEOR](https://ieor.berkeley.edu/)!
+- **April, 2024** Glad to be an incoming PhD student at [UC Berkeley IEOR](https://ieor.berkeley.edu/)!
 - **Jan, 2024** Our paper "Momentum Benefits Non-IID Federated Learning Simply and Provably" accepted at ICLR 2024!
 - **Oct, 2023** Join [Microsoft Research Asia](https://www.msra.cn/) as an intern!
 - **Sep, 2023** Our paper "Particle-based Variational Inference with Generalized Wasserstein Gradient Flow" accepted at NeurIPS 2023!